Admissions Drop-in Sessions 2019

 There is no need to register or make an appointment for these specialised drop-in sessions.
 Just come along during the indicated times/days.
 Please check in with the Admissions team at your chosen campus upon arrival.

 31 August from 12pm – 2.30pm

 If you are considering a course in animal management, come along to our Enfield or Crystal Palace Park campuses on 31 August to meet the animals in our care!
 This is a fantastic opportunity to meet the animal management team and find out more about the animals that our students work with during their courses.

 There is no need to book, you can turn up any time between 12pm – 2.30pm.
 Our staff will be on hand to provide career and study advice, and allow you direct access to our varied animal collection!

 At our Enfield campus, please report to reception.
 At our Crystal Palace Park campus, please go directly to the farm.

-The Enfield centre is set in 30 acres of idyllic parkland, themed and wooded/wilderness gardens, plus water features and a range of trial gardens, sponsored by Gardening Which?.
-The College also runs a working farm at nearby Forty Hall, close to Enfield Council’s historic Forty Hall Museum and conference centre, www.fortyhallfarm.org.uk.
+The Enfield centre is set in 30 acres of idyllic parkland, themed and wooded/wilderness gardens, plus water features and a range of trial gardens, sponsored by Which?
+Gardening.
+The College also runs a working farm at nearby Forty Hall, including a community market garden, orchard and vineyard, close to Enfield Council’s historic Forty Hall Museum and conference centre, www.fortyhallfarm.org.uk.

 Capel Manor estate records go back to the 13th century, whilst the present Georgian manor house can be traced back to 1750.
 During the mid 1960s, the eminent local horticulturist Frances Perry, resident nearby, suggested to the local council that it could lease the badly neglected gardens of Capel Manor and a few outbuildings, in order to train craftsmen gardeners (then mostly employed in local authority Parks departments).